2024-2025 Application Schedule and Program Requirements

 Starting your application

 Applicants should complete the Online Application on the website of the THU Graduate Programs Application System for International Students during the designated THU application period.
 Applicants should fill in the application information online, upload the application documents listed below to the Online Application System, and pay the application fee online at the time of submission.
-The online application system of GBJ Program for 2024-2025 applicants will opened about November 1, 2023, and is expected to close on April 1, 2023.
+The online application system of GBJ Program for 2024-2025 applicants will opened about November 1, 2023, and is expected to close on April 1, 2024.
 The URL for online application website is gradadmission.tsinghua.edu.cn

-Please visit the official website to get all the admissions information for Tsinghua University international graduate programs 2023: https://yz.tsinghua.edu.cn/en/
+Please visit the official website to get all the admissions information for Tsinghua University international graduate programs: https://yz.tsinghua.edu.cn/en/

 NOTE: Chinese applicants should apply to Tsinghua School of Journalism and Communication through the Tsinghua University graduation admissions process.
 During orientation, you can sign up for Global Business Journalism.
 The online portal for Chinese applicants is http://yz.tsinghua.edu.cn/.